rhythmconswiki/rhythmconswiki.github.io/controllers/chunithm/chunithm-air-strings.md

 ## Sensors

-While the part number on the IR transmitters and receivers is not marked on the part, our best guess is Shinkoh Electronics KB893.
+The IR transmitters and receivers are Shinkoh Electronics P/N KB892, which have been discontinued.

 ## Pinouts